The Kohn Algorithm on Denjoy-Carleman Classes: The Denjoy-Carleman Quasianalytic Classes

-(3) Using the properties of $C^\R_M (U)$ in Proposition~\ref{allpropsthere}, we can construct manifolds of class $C^\R_M (U)$ as well as functions on such manifolds.
-Since real and imaginary parts of functions in $C_M (U)$ are in $C^\R_M (U),$ we automatically also get well-defined manifolds of class $C_M (U)$ as well as functions on those manifolds.
+(4) Using the properties of $C^\R_M (U)$ in Proposition~\ref{allpropsthere}, we can construct manifolds of class $C^\R_M$ as well as functions on such manifolds.
+Since real and imaginary parts of functions in $C_M (U)$ are in $C^\R_M (U),$ we automatically also get well-defined manifolds of class $C_M$ as well as functions on those manifolds.

-As it will be seen in Section~\ref{subkohnalg}, the Kohn algorithm yields an increasing chain of ideals of functions defined on the boundary of the domain $\Omega \subset \C^n.$ We thus have to explore here what it means to have germs of functions in the class $C_M(U)$ defined on a manifold of the same class as well as sheaves of ideals in this class of functions.
-Let $X$ be a manifold of class $C_M (U)$ such that $X \subset U \subset \C^n.$ Since $X$ is embedded in $\C^n,$ we equip it with the subset topology, where $\C^n$ has the standard Euclidean metric topology on it.
-Let ${\mathfrak G}_X^{C_M (U)}$ be the set of germs of functions in $C_M (U)$ defined at points of $X.$ We consider a sheaf of ideals $\II \subset {\mathfrak G}_X^{C_M (U)},$ and we would like to define what it means for $\II$ to be of finite type.
+As it will be seen in Section~\ref{subkohnalg}, the Kohn algorithm yields an increasing chain of ideals of germs of functions defined on the neighborhood of a point in the boundary of the domain $\Omega \subset\C^n.$ We thus have to explore here what it means to have germs of functions in the class $C_M$ defined on a manifold of the same class as well as sheaves of ideals of functions in the same class.
+Let $X$ be a manifold of class $C_M$ such that $X \subset U \subset \C^n.$ Since $X$ is embedded in $\C^n,$ we equip it with the subset topology, where $\C^n$ has the standard Euclidean metric topology on it.
+Let ${\mathfrak G}_X^{C_M}$ be the sheaf of germs of functions in the class $C_M$ defined at points of $X.$ We will denote the stalk of this sheaf at a point $x_0 \in X$ as $C_{M,X} (x_0).$ We now consider a sheaf of ideals $\II \subset {\mathfrak G}_X^{C_M}.$ The variety corresponding to this sheaf is formally defined as The reader should note that $\V(\II)$ consists of all points $a \in X,$ where the ideal $\II_a$ does not contain any unit in the ring of germs of functions of class $C_M$ on $X$ at $a,$ which we denoted $C_{M,X} (a).$ This definition is consistent with that in \cite{bm}.
+At times, we will need to work with sheaves of ideals of finite type.
+We give the same definition here as in \cite{bm}.